Close Menu

 Don't miss anything and follow us on Google News!

-Analysis Of Metal Gear Solid Delta Snake Eater
+Analysis of Metal Gear Solid Delta Snake Eater

-We’re not facing a reboot or a reinterpretation, but a remake faithful to Hideo Kojima’s vision (although he’s no longer at Konami after all these years) they have fully respected the original work.
+We’re not facing a reboot or a reinterpretation, but rather a faithful remake of Hideo Kojima’s vision (although he’s no longer at Konami after all these years) they have fully respected the original work.
 What we find is the same story set in the midst of the Cold War, with Snake having to infiltrate the jungle and prevent a global conflict; but now with a more modern look, much improved immersive sound and a control system that offers both the classic style and a renewed one for new players, there’s room for everyone.

 Technical Section